Parallelization and Distribution

 build-agent might start to run the same

 test-agent is already working on.
 Now you've reintroduced waste that remote caching was supposed to eliminate.

 It is possible in a smaller repository to manually calculate the best order for tasks and encode that order in a script.
 But that order will need to be adjusted as the repository structure changes and may even be suboptimal depending on what projects were affected in a given PR.

 Pros and Cons of Manually Distributing Tasks Across Multiple Machines:

-When you use Nx Cloud's distributed task execution you gain even more speed than manual distribution while preserving the simple set up and easy debuggability of the single machine scenario.
+When you use Nx Agents (feature of Nx Cloud) you gain even more speed than manual distribution while preserving the simple set up and easy debuggability of the single machine scenario.

 The setup looks like this:

 1# Coordinate the agents to run the tasks and stop agents when the build tasks are done